-The project will also involve the practice of photovoice with the support of Shosei Kessi.
-Photovoice will visually document the experiences of black and ethnic minority PhD students at the LSE.
+The project also involved the practice of photovoice with the support of Shosei Kessi.
+Photovoice visually documented the experiences of black and ethnic minority PhD students at the LSE.

-Akile Ahmet is currently a research officer at the LSE in the DPBS.
-Her research is focused on race, ethnicity, age and education.
+Akile Ahmet is currently the head of Inclusive Education at LSE.
+In 2016 she was a research officer at the LSE in the DPBS.
+Her research focused on race, ethnicity, age and education.
 Her doctoral research focused on mixed race masculinities and experiences of ‘home’.
 Since completing her PhD Akile has worked on a number of research projects which have focused on race and ethnicity.
-In 2009 she worked alongside a team of researchers at Goldsmiths, University of London examining ‘Diversity and Progression of Social Work Students’, she then went onto help develop a series of on-line ‘toolkits‘ from this project.
+In 2009 she worked alongside a team of researchers at Goldsmiths, University of London examining ‘Diversity and Progression of Social Work Students’, she then went onto help develop a series of online ‘toolkits‘ from this project.
 In 2011 she joined the College of Health and Life Sciences working alongside Christina Victor on a project entitled ‘Care and Caring Amongst Ethnic Minority Older People’.
-She has worked on a knowledge transfer program from this project and increasing impact and has recently completed an ESRC seminar series on ‘Ageing and Ethnicity’.
-She has recently published a report alongside Christina and Omar Khan (The Runnymede Trust) for the Joseph Rowntree Foundation on ‘caring and earning’.
+She has worked on a knowledge transfer program from this project and increasing impact and has completed an ESRC seminar series on ‘Ageing and Ethnicity’.
+She has published a report alongside Christina and Omar Khan (The Runnymede Trust) for the Joseph Rowntree Foundation on ‘caring and earning’.

 For further information about the project or if you have any questions or queries, please contact Dr Caroline Howarth at email@example.com.